 The Seawolves have been no stranger to the NCAA Championships under Friess’ guidance, having qualified a team for the NCAA Division II Cross Country Championships 18 times overall, including sending both the men’s and women’s squads in 2005, 2008, 2009, 2010, 2011, 2012 and 2013.

-In 10 seasons of full institutional sponsorship, the Seawolf track & field teams have quickly left their mark on the Great Northwest Athletic Conference under Friess, earning five individual NCAA titles, 62 All-America awards, 103 individual conference titles, 172 all-conference honorees, and 17 league records.
+In 10 seasons of full institutional sponsorship, the Seawolf track & field teams have quickly left their mark on the Great Northwest Athletic Conference under Friess, earning five individual NCAA titles, 62 All-America awards and 127 individual conference titles.

 Friess has also piloted the track & field squads to success on a national level, qualifying athletes to the NCAAs since 2001.
 A program-record 12 Seawolves competed at the Division II Indoor Track & Field Championships in 2013.
-In 2013 at the oudoor championships, the women’s team posted a program-best seventh-place finish, while the men’s team broke the top 10 in 2011, finishing ninth.
+In 2013 at the oudoor championships, the women’s team posted a program-bestseventh-place finish, while the men’s team broke the top 10 in 2012, finishing ninth.

 Athletes have excelled in the classroom as well under Friess, earning 181 academic all-conference accolades over the last 13 seasons.
 Both the men’s and women’s cross country teams have combined for 16 U.S. Track and Field/Cross Country Coaches Association All-Academic Team recognitions since 2005, while both track & field teams have made the All-Academic Team each year since 2009.
 Additionally, five student-athletes have been named Capital One/CoSida Academic All-Americans.